cruix89/cruix-music-archiver/README.md

   self-updating container with automatic image creation with each `yt-dlp` release.

 - **automated downloads**
-  specify a download URL file, and easily manage permissions to download every new release from your favorite artists.
+  specify a download URL file, and easily manage permissions to download.

 - **yt-dlp customization**
   includes support for SponsorBlock, Geo Bypass, Proxy, Metadata, and more.

 - **smart caches and config files**
   folders, cache and configuration files in the /config directory for full control of execution processes.

+- **designed for excellent compatibility with large media center projects**
+  organized library for great viewing on [plex](https://github.com/plexinc/pms-docker) and [jellyfin](https://jellyfin.org/docs/general/installation/container/)

 ---